fpc/FPCBuild/install/doc/readme.txt

 * Quick start - Win32
 ****************************************************************************

-Download the distribution package (fpc-2.6.0.i386-win32.exe) and run it
+Download the distribution package (fpc-3.0.0.i386-win32.exe) and run it
 - it is a self-extracting installer, so just follow the instructions to install it.
-Don't forget to set the PATH environment variable if you install FPC under Win95/98/ME (the installer should do it automatically under WinNT/2k/XP).
+The installer should set the PATH environment variable as appropriate.

-To test the compiler, change to the demo\texts directory of the FPC tree and type
+To test the compiler, change to the demo\texts directory of the FPC tree and type on the command line:
         fpc hello
         hello